psugihara/FreeChat/README.md

 ## Philosophy

-We have 2 goals with Chats:
+We have 2 goals with:
 - A native macOS LLM appliance that runs completely locally.
 You should just be able to open it and ask your LLM a question without doing any configuration.
 Like OpenAI's chat without login or tracking.
 You should be able to install from the Mac App Store and use it immediatly.
-- Proof of concept for an architecture for running the llama.cpp server in a 0-config mac app.
+- Proof of concept for running llama.cpp server in a 0-config mac app.

 ## Install